Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Introduction

 Fourth, we show that model errors are heteroskedastic, resulting in more audits of high-income earners by optimism-based methods, but not yielding greater rewards.\footnote{We note that it is possible that these stem from measurement limitations in the high income space~\cite{guyton2021tax}.}

-We demonstrate combining random and focused audits into a single framework can more efficiently maximize revenue while retaining accuracy for estimating the tax gap.
-While additional research is needed in this new and challenging domain, this work demonstrates the promise of applying a bandit-like approach to the IRS setting, and optimize-and-estimate settings more broadly.
+We demonstrate that combining random and focused audits into a single framework can more efficiently maximize revenue while retaining accuracy for estimating the tax gap.
+While additional research is needed in this new and challenging domain, this work demonstrates the promise of applying a bandit-like approach to the IRS setting, and optimize-and-estimate structured bandits more broadly. \ifnta \else The results of this and related research are currently being incorporated into the continual improvement of the IRS audit selection methods. \fi